Heusini/SAST/README.md

+This is a modified copy of [SAST](https://github.com/Peterande/SAST).
+It includes different models that make use of the SAST architecture.

 # [SAST: Scene Adaptive Sparse Transformer for Event-based Object Detection (CVPR24)](https://arxiv.org/abs/2404.01882)
 <p align="center">
   <img src="figures/Fig1.png" width="750">
 </p>
-This is the official Pytorch implementation of the CVPR 2024 paper "Scene Adaptive Sparse Transformer for Event-based Object Detection"

 ## Probably the first sparse transformer to implement window-token co-sparsification.
 Feel free to use its principle to sparse whatever you want.